How do Garnishments work?

 While GoCo Embedded Payroll (powered by Gusto) automates certain deductions by remitting funds directly to the intended recipient, there are deductions where:

-• The amount will be calculated and deducted from the employee's paycheck, debited from company bank account and remitted directly to intended recipient.
+Track A (Automated Remittance): The amount will be calculated and deducted from the employee's paycheck, debited from the company bank account, and remitted directly to the intended recipient.

-• The amount will be calculated and deducted from the employee's paycheck, funds will remain in your business account until you manually remit them to the appropriate recipient.
+Track B (Manual Remittance): The amount will be calculated and deducted from the employee's paycheck, but the funds will remain in your business account until you manually remit them to the appropriate recipient.

 If you're unsure which deductions are automatically debited and remitted versus those requiring manual remittance, feel free to reach out for clarification.